Dean Ween

-Michael Melchiondo Jr. (born September 25, 1970), better known by his stage name Dean Ween, is an American guitarist, singer and a founding member of the alternative rock group Ween.
+Michael "Mickey" Melchiondo Jr. (born September 25, 1970), better known by his stage name Dean Ween, is an American guitarist, singer and a founding member of the alternative rock group Ween.
 He is currently active in the groups Ween, Moistboyz and The Dean Ween Group.

 Biography

 In 1984, Melchiondo met Aaron Freeman in a junior high school typing class, in their hometown of New Hope, Pennsylvania.
 The two adopted the fictitious surname Ween after the demon-god Boognish appeared to them, with Melchiondo taking up the name Dean Ween and Freeman the name Gene Ween.

 In 1991, Melchiondo formed the punk rock duo Moistboyz with Guy Heller.
 Moistboyz have released five eponymous studio recordings.

 Melchiondo made contributions to two projects by his friend Josh Homme: The Desert Sessions and Queens of the Stone Age.
-On the 2002 Queens of the Stone Age album Songs for the Deaf, Melchiondo played guitar on "Mosquito Song", "Gonna Leave You", and "Six Shooter".
+On the 2002 Queens of the Stone Age album Songs for the Deaf, Melchiondo played guitar on "No One Knows", "Mosquito Song", "Gonna Leave You", and "Six Shooter".

 In 2009 Melchiondo received his captain's license and regularly leads fishing trips off the Jersey Shore as Mickey's Guide Service.

 In 2012, in the wake of Ween's breakup, Melchiondo formed The Dean Ween Group.
-In August 2016 the Dean Ween Group's debut album, The Deaner Album, was announced with the release of the first track entitled "Mercedes Benz".
-On October 7, 2016 Melchiondo's first-ever solo music video was released for the song "Exercise Man", the music video was directed by Monica Hampton.
-"The Deaner Album" was subsequently released on October 21, 2016 through ATO Records.
+In August 2016, the Dean Ween Group's debut album, The Deaner Album, was announced with the release of the first track entitled "Mercedes Benz".
+On October 7, 2016, Melchiondo's first-ever solo music video was released for the song "Exercise Man", the music video was directed by Monica Hampton.
+"The Deaner Album" was subsequently released on October 21, 2016, through ATO Records.
 Melchiondo's second solo album under The Dean Ween Group moniker, rock2, was released on March 16, 2018.